nigelpayne/thestagrackenford/food.markdown

 layout: food
 ---

-We source our food and drink from small businesses and suppliers local to the community with the aim to provide great tasting food.

-* Eggs from Andrew & Sally Meikle at Great Whitstone Farm, Meshaw

-* Lamb from Francis & Judy Lister, Meshaw

-* Lamb from Helen Cox, Rackenford
+We source our food and drink from small businesses and suppliers local to the community.
+Our eggs are from Andrew & Sally Meikle at Great Whitstone Farm, Meshaw.
+Lamb from Francis & Judy Lister, Meshaw and from Helen Cox, Rackenford.

+Below is a selection of our suppliers: